Do Not Sign Anything Without Consulting With a Lawyer

-Fundamentally, a defective product is one that is unreasonably dangerous, without any alterations or interference.
-To be more precise, a defective product is one that causes harm through a manufacturing defect, a marketing defect, or a design defect.
+A defective product is one that is unreasonably dangerous, without any alterations or interference from the buyer.
+To be more precise, a defective product is one that causes harm through a manufacturing, marketing, or a design defect.

 A manufacturing defect is one where a mistake in making the product meant that it was no longer safe to use.
-These mistakes are unintentional, and can come from a lot of different factors, such as using substandard materials to not fastening a screw in tightly enough.
+These mistakes are unintentional, and can come from a lot of different factors— such as using substandard materials or not fastening a screw in tightly enough.

 A marketing defect is when the seller of the product did not give sufficient warnings or instructions about its use.
-If you are looking for a defective product example, you might look at pharmaceuticals where there are not enough pieces of information about side effects.
+If you are looking for a defective product example, you might look at pharmaceuticals where there is not enough information about side effects.
 In addition, if a product is improperly labeled, it may bring a defective product lawsuit.